sastatic/ProtonPyBridge/README.md

 - **Standard-Compliant:** The project adheres to industry standards, prioritizing compatibility with standard protocols while not catering to specific platforms like Microsoft Outlook.
 - **Fully Open-Source:** The entire codebase is available for review and contribution.

-Feel free to join our community on IRC: #hydroxide-python on Libera Chat.
+Feel free to join our community on IRC: #protonpybridge on Libera Chat.

 ## How It Works